kasemdeautsch/PP4/TESTING.md

 Some of the text test was copied from the [Restaurant Project](https://github.com/Pramilashanmugam/Restaurant)
 but the functionality was tested and validated as the time was critical.

+I tested the 'Python' code which was applied to the buttons to check the functionality, usability,
+and data management.

 `Navbar`